 As I recall that story, it’s amazing how God will use one part of your life to potentially set a course and use your experience to help others.
 I’ve now worked with law enforcement for more than two years.
 I have watched members of the Harrisburg police department run towards dangerous calls for help, observed them de-escalate very tense situations, work long hours to solve cases for grieving families, serve food to needy families and play basketball with kids.
 Many in law enforcement know there is more work to do to make our community a better place to live, work and raise a family in a welcoming community that we all want to see.
 I am blessed to now be able to help be a bridge and be a part of the change I want to see for our region.
 Everyone wants to live in a community where we all can feel safe, valued and respected.

-Blake Lynch is the community policy coordinator for the Harrisburg Police Bureau.
+Blake Lynch is the community policing coordinator for the Harrisburg Police Bureau.